 Credit card rewards like cash back and travel perks can blind us to the high interest rate we might pay on a card we’re considering.
 If you ever carry a balance over from one month to another, that interest stands to cost you more money than you gain in rewards.

 It’s an even worse deal when we have money sitting in savings, earning practically nothing, while we pay through the nose for credit card interest.
 The better deal might be to pull money from savings, pay off the card and file the plastic away.

 If that’s not an option, at least consider shifting your balance to a no-interest credit card while you pay it down.
 That way, at least you won’t incur more interest charges for as long as the zero-percent rate lasts.

 8. Annual credit reports

 Credit report offers can be among the worst “deals.”

-Unscrupulous companies offer to send you a “free” report in exchange for your personal information, which might then be shared with identity thieves.
-Or, there might be a small processing fee and tiny print that says you’ll be signed up for some credit monitoring service you certainly don’t need.
+Some unscrupulous companies offer to send you a “free” report in exchange for your personal information, which might then be shared with identity thieves.
+Or, there might be a small processing fee and tiny print that says you’ll be signed up for some credit monitoring service you certain don’t need.